thiagousa/youtube/dev-session/readme.md

 To build and deploy the Password Generator app, follow these steps:

 1. Install tools: `make install`
-2. Build the Docker image: `make docker-build`
+2. Run the App: `run-app`  and build the Docker image: `make docker-build`
 3. Run the Docker container: `make docker-run`
 4. Check the container and view logs as needed
 5. Push and pull Docker images as required